Monteverdi Tiara

-The Monteverdi Tiara is a luxury sedan produced by Monteverdi from 1982-1983.
+The Monteverdi Tiara is a luxury sedan produced by Monteverdi from 1982 to 1983.
 It is based on the Mercedes-Benz W126 generation S Class, with the main changes being a redesigned front and rear end.
 Only 3 cars were built during its production run.

 Specifications

 The basis of the Tiara was the long wheelbase version of the W126 Mercedes-Benz S-Class sedan.
 In the case of the Tiara, Monteverdi carried over the entire drivetrain, as well as the interior, including doors and glazing of the base vehicle.
 The external changes were limited to a redesign of the front and the rear and on independent bumpers.

 Body

 The front end of the Tiara featured an angular design instead of the more streamlined design on the S Class.
 Monteverdi installed a vertical, heavily chrome-plated front grille with four round headlights.
 The grille was made of chrome-plated struts.
 The front fenders were also modified and the hood was redesigned to be smoother and smaller than the Mercedes-Benz.
 The shape of the headlights and their surrounds cited classic design elements of the High-375 series; however, some observers felt more reminiscent of the Alfa Romeo Alfetta of the third series.
 At the rear end, the line of the trunk was also designed more angular.
 The tail lights were the same ones from the Peugeot 505; in an attempt to create an association with the untrained observer to the recently presented Rolls-Royce Silver Spirit.
 The bumpers were also new.
 Instead of the large plastic units of the base vehicle, Monteverdi used very narrow bumpers, which were bordered in chrome and reached into the car flanks.